-Based on the recommendations of previous plans, the Township began a process in 2011 to amend its existing zoning resolution.
+Based on the recommendations of previous plans, the Township completed a comprehensive review of the zoning resolution in 2014 to ensure that the wording was proactive.
 As a result, several new classifications were added to ensure future development use in the Township.
 This included the Planned Unit Development District or PUD.
-According to the resolution, the PUD encourages a means for effectuation of a more desirable physical development pattern than would be possible through the strict application of land uses.
+According to the resolution, the PUD encourages a means for effectuating a more desirable physical development pattern than possible through the strict application of land uses.
+In 2019, the Zoning Commission reviewed permitted and conditional uses in all zoning districts to ensure compliance with the 2017 Comprehensive Plan.